Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Preliminaries

-But it is clear that $\ker(\varphi\circ\varphi')$ is annihilated by $f$ (in fact, it is annihilated by $(f)_\perfd$) because $\prod_GR$ is reduced and $\ker(\varphi\circ\varphi')$ is $f^{\infty}$-torsion.
-Thus setting $N=N'+1$ we see that $f^N\cdot\ker(\varphi)=0$. \end{proof} Finally, in the general case, by \cite[last paragraph of proof of Theorem 10.9]{BhattScholzepPrismaticCohomology}, we have a $J$-almost isomorphism $R\to \prod_{i=1}^t(R_i)_\perfd$ such that $(R_i)_\perfd\to S_i:= (R_i)_\perfd\otimes S$ has constant rank and $S_\perfd$ is $J$-almost isomorphic to $\prod_{i=1}^t(S_i)_\perfd$.
+But it is clear that $\ker(\varphi\circ\varphi')$ is annihilated by $g$ (in fact, it is annihilated by $(g)_\perfd$) because $\prod_GR$ is reduced and $\ker(\varphi\circ\varphi')$ is $g^{\infty}$-torsion.
+Thus setting $N=N'+1$ we see that $g^N\cdot\ker(\varphi)=0$. \end{proof} Finally, in the general case, by \cite[last paragraph of proof of Theorem 10.9]{BhattScholzepPrismaticCohomology}, we have a $J$-almost isomorphism $R\to \prod_{i=1}^t(R_i)_\perfd$ such that $(R_i)_\perfd\to S_i:= (R_i)_\perfd\otimes S$ has constant rank and $S_\perfd$ is $J$-almost isomorphic to $\prod_{i=1}^t(S_i)_\perfd$.
 Therefore the conclusion follows from the constant rank case by working with each $S_i\to (S_i)_\perfd$. \end{proof}

-\begin{proposition} With notation as in \autoref{thm.BhattScholzeAlmostPurity}, we have: \begin{enumerate} \item $R\to S_\perfd$ is $p$-complete $J$-almost flat.
-That is, for every $n$ and every $p^n$-torsion $R$-module $M$, $M\otimes_R^LS_\perfd$ is $J$-almost concentrated in degree 0, i.e., $\Tor_{i}^{R}(M, S_\perfd)$ is $J$-almost zero for all $i>0$. \item If, in addition, $S$ has constant rank $r>0$ over $R$ outside $V(J)$, then $R\to S_\perfd$ is $p$-complete $J$-almost faithful in the following sense: for every $n$ and every $p^n$-torsion $R$-module $M$, if $M\otimes_RS_\perfd$ is $J$-almost zero, then $M$ is $J$-almost zero. \end{enumerate} As a consequence, if $S$ has constant rank $r>0$ over $R$ outside $V(J)$, then $R\to S_\perfd$ is $p$-complete $J$-almost pure, i.e., for every $n$ and every $p^n$-torsion $R$-module $M$, we have $\ker(M\to M\otimes_RS_\perfd)$ is $J$-almost zero. \end{proposition} \begin{proof} The argument essentially follows from the same strategy as in the proof of \autoref{prop.gisogeny} (i.e., reducing to the absolutely integrally closed case, using \autoref{rmk.BhattSchozeAlmostPurityAIC} in the constant rank case and then deducing the general case), so we provide fewer details.
+\begin{proposition} With notation as in \autoref{thm.BhattScholzeAlmostPurity}, we have: \begin{enumerate} \item $R\to S_\perfd$ is $p$-completely $J$-almost flat.
+That is, for every $n$ and every $p^n$-torsion $R$-module $M$, $M\otimes_R^LS_\perfd$ is $J$-almost concentrated in degree 0, i.e., $\Tor_{i}^{R}(M, S_\perfd)$ is $J$-almost zero for all $i>0$. \item If, in addition, $S$ has constant rank $r>0$ over $R$ outside $V(J)$, then $R\to S_\perfd$ is $p$-completely $J$-almost faithful in the following sense: for every $n$ and every $p^n$-torsion $R$-module $M$, if $M\otimes_RS_\perfd$ is $J$-almost zero, then $M$ is $J$-almost zero. \end{enumerate} As a consequence, if $S$ has constant rank $r>0$ over $R$ outside $V(J)$, then $R\to S_\perfd$ is $p$-completely $J$-almost faithfully flat and hence $p$-completely $J$-almost pure, i.e., for every $n$ and every $p^n$-torsion $R$-module $M$, we have $\ker(M\to M\otimes_RS_\perfd)$ is $J$-almost zero. \end{proposition} \begin{proof} The argument essentially follows from the same strategy as in the proof of \autoref{prop.gisogeny} (i.e., reducing to the absolutely integrally closed case, using \autoref{rmk.BhattSchozeAlmostPurityAIC} in the constant rank case and then deducing the general case), so we provide fewer details.